 The convergence of communications with media and entertainment and the consolidation of large telecommunications carriers have required us to focus our strategy on building a global presence, continuing to expand our offerings and strengthening our position within the large carriers and media and entertainment companies.
-We have demonstrated recent success on building a global presence and enhancing our position with our top 10 clients.
-Over a two year period including fiscal years 2007 and 2008 our total revenues grew by approximately 118%, driven primarily by acquisitions and complemented through select organic growth initiatives.
-Our international revenues grew to roughly one-third of total revenue during the thirteen weeks ended April 4, 2009 from 21% in fiscal year 2006.
+We have demonstrated success over the past three years in building a global presence and enhancing our position with our top 10 clients.
+Revenues increased 118% from fiscal 2006 to fiscal 2008 and international revenues grew from 21% of total revenue in fiscal 2006 to 38% in fiscal 2008, driven primarily by acquisitions and complemented through select organic growth initiatives.
+Our international revenues were approximately one-third of total revenue during the thirteen weeks ended July 4, 2009.

 Our financial results are affected by macroeconomic conditions, credit market conditions, and the overall level of business confidence.
-The current global economic downturn has reduced capital and operating spend and resulted in significant employee layoffs for our clients in the communications, media and entertainment sectors.
-During the first quarter of 2009, our consulting and software solutions segments continued to feel the impact of the economy, as measured by lower demand for consultants, deferral of projects and specifically the reduction in strategy-related project opportunities.
+The current global economic downturn has reduced capital and operating spending and resulted in significant employee layoffs for our clients in the communications, media and entertainment sectors.
+Beginning in the second half of 2008 and continuing through the first half of 2009, our Management Consulting Services and Software Solutions segments continued to feel the impact of the economy, as measured by lower demand for consultants, deferral of projects and specifically the reduction in strategy-related project opportunities.
 We are also seeing greater pricing pressure and an increased need for enhanced return on investment for projects or added sharing of risk and reward.

-Our revenues are denominated in multiple currencies and have recently been unfavorably affected by currency rate fluctuations.
+Our revenues are denominated in multiple currencies and have also recently been impacted by currency rate fluctuations.
 Beginning in the fourth quarter of fiscal 2008, the U.S. dollar began to strengthen against many currencies and this has resulted in unfavorable currency translation to our consolidated financial statements.
-During the first quarter of 2009, the impact of currency rate fluctuations and foreign currency translation were minimal.
-However, when compared to the first quarter of 2008, the U.S. dollar has strengthened considerably against the British pound sterling, resulting in an unfavorable impact to our consolidated financial statements.
-During the quarter, the Company entered into foreign currency forward contracts with a notional amount of \$1.2 million.
+Although the U.S. dollar has weakened somewhat during the first half of 2009 when comparing the first half of 2009 to the same period of 2008, the U.S. dollar has strengthened considerably against the British pound sterling, resulting in an unfavorable impact to our consolidated financial statements.
+As of July 4, 2009, the Company has open foreign currency forward contracts with a combined notional amount of \$0.8 million.
 These forward contracts provide an economic hedge of fluctuations in euro denominated accounts receivable against the British pound.
-We provide such hedges when our contracts are denominated in a currency for which we do not have a natural hedge through our operating cost structures.
+We consider acquiring contracts providing such hedges when our contracts are denominated in a currency for which we do not have a natural hedge through our operating cost structures.
 In the future, changes to the U.S dollar valuation against other currencies could have a significant positive or negative impact on our financial results.

 Revenues are driven by the ability of our team to secure new project contracts and deliver those projects in a way that adds value to our client in terms of return on investment or assisting clients address a need or implement change.
-For the thirteen weeks ended April 4, 2009, revenues declined 34% to \$14.2 million from \$21.5 million for the thirteen weeks ended March 29, 2008.
+For the twenty-six weeks ended July 4, 2009, revenues declined 26% to \$31.0 million from \$42.1 million for the twenty-six weeks ended June 28, 2008.
+Unfavorable foreign currency translation accounted for approximately \$3.0 million or 27% of the revenue decline.
+In addition, in the second quarter of 2009, we began to see some momentum in our business, as revenues increased sequentially by 19% to \$16.8 million from \$14.1 the first quarter of the year.